 I used a fresh sprig of thyme for the tail.
 I happen to always have fresh thyme on hand for my turkey, so that’s what I chose to use.
 Fresh rosemary would work as well.

-I like to serve a few dips alongside this gorgeous vegetable platter—such as hummus, cream cheese or a yogurt-based ranch dip.
+I like to serve a few veggie dips alongside this gorgeous vegetable platter, such as hummus, cream cheese or a yogurt-based ranch dip.

 Dips encourage kids to gobble up the goods.

 Do you make a Thanksgiving veggie platter?
 What are your favorite vegetables to add?